Katiedtran25/Amazon-Product-Review-Analysis-Data-Visualization-Project-/README.md

 # Amazon-Product-Review-Analysis-Data-Visualization-Project-
 Amazon Product Review Analysis & Data Visualization Project

-Discussion Data Amazon reviews data was collected from 2013 to 2017.
+Data Amazon reviews data was collected from 2013 to 2017.

 Python, Natural Language Processing (NLP), Web Scraping

 Reviews are still important for marketing products on Amazon.com, its reviews specifically rate whether the product met the customer’s expectations.